JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 Use the <control>Attach to Node.js/Chrome</control> configurations with a proper port number.

 Also, JCEF provides a default Chrome DevTools front-end (similar to the one in the Chrome browser) that can be opened from the JCEF's browser component context menu via <ui-path>Open DevTools</ui-path>.
-The menu item is available in [internal mode](enabling_internal.md) only, starting with 2021.3 platform registry key `ide.browser.jcef.contextMenu.devTools.enabled` must be set to `true` explicitly.
+The menu item is available in [internal mode](enabling_internal.md) only.
+Starting with version 2021.3, the registry key `ide.browser.jcef.contextMenu.devTools.enabled` must be set to `true` explicitly.

 To access the Chrome DevTools in plugin code, use the following API: